mjhea0/sublime-javascript/readme.md

     ![Command Palette](img/command_palette.png)

-1. **Goto Anything** (*CMD-SHIFT-P*) - Searches for a file within the current project or a line or definition in the current file.
+1. **Goto Anything** (*CMD-P*) - Searches for a file within the current project or a line or definition in the current file.
 It's fuzzy so you don't need to match the name exactly.
     - `@` - Definition - class, method, function
     - `:` - Line #
 1. **Distraction Free Mode** (*CMD-CTRL-SHIFT-F*) - Eliminates distractions!